timmak/arc-docs/src/md/en/aws/quickstart-install.md

 }
 ```

-And the following for the `.arc` file:
+And then paste the following contents into the `.arc` file:

 ```bash
 @app